Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Introduction

-The investigation of deep learning on hypergraphs is also in a nascent stage. \cite{feng2019hypergraph} developed Chebyshev formula for hypergraph Laplacians and proposed HGNN.
-Using a similar hypergraph Laplacian, \cite{yadati2018hypergcn} proposed HyperGCN while \cite{hyperOperation} generalized \cite{KipfW17, VelickovicCCRLB18} and defined two neural hypergraph operators.
-However, they in fact both constructed a simple weighted graph and applied mature graph learning algorithms by introducing only vertex functions, which is not sufficient for higher-order learning.
+Two types of deep learning models have been designed on hypergraphs. \cite{feng2019hypergraph} develops Chebyshev formula for hypergraph Laplacians and proposed HGNN.
+Using a similar hypergraph Laplacian, \cite{yadati2018hypergcn} proposes HyperGCN while \cite{hyperOperation} generalizes \cite{KipfW17, VelickovicCCRLB18} and defines two neural hypergraph operators.
+However, this first line of works all construct a simple weighted graph and lose high-order information.
+A recent work HyperSage \cite{arya2020hypersage} generalizes the message passing neural networks (MPNN) \cite{gilmer2017neural} and uses two-stage message passing functions \cite{dong2020hnhn} on hypergraphs.
+Based on the two-stage procedure, UniGNN \cite{huang2021unignn} generalizes GCN \cite{KipfW17}, GAT \cite{VelickovicCCRLB18}, GIN \cite{xu2018powerful} models to hypergraphs and AllSet \cite{chien2021you} further unifies a whole class of two-stage models with multiset functions.
+This type of models are empirically more powerful than the first type, however, they essentially treat the hypergraph as a bipartite graph and build two message passing functions on the heterogeneous structure.

-Our motivation stems from the lack of powerful tools for representing the hyper-structure.
-We are also motivated by the richness of literature on graphs as well as recent success of graph representation learning (GRL) \cite{henaff2015deep, KipfW17, DefferrardBV16, VelickovicCCRLB18} with powerful neural operators (convolution, attention, spectral, etc).
-The point is that how can we develop a mapping from the hypergraph to a simple graph, without losing information, so that these powerful representation algorithms on graphs would be applicable and flexible for hypergraphs.
+Different from previous works, we propose a novel hypergraph learning model from a new perspective.
+We propose \emph{line expansion} (\method) for hypergraphs, which is a powerful bijective mapping from a hypergraph structure to a homogeneous graph structure.
+Relying on our \method mapping, all existing graph representation learning methods \cite{henaff2015deep, KipfW17, DefferrardBV16, VelickovicCCRLB18} can seamlessly and effortlessly work on hypergraphs.

-For hypergraphs, we propose \emph{line expansion (LE)}, which induces a new graph structure, where the ``node'' is a vertex-hyperedge pair, and ``edge'' between two ``node'' are constructed by either the common vertex or hyperedge.
-It is interesting that the new structure is isomorphic to the line graph of the star expansion of the original hypergraph, which is (i) homogeneous (i.e., a graph where nodes have the same semantics) and (ii) symmetrical to the original vertex and hyperedge.
-We further prove that \emph{LE} is also (iii) bijective.
-To conduct hypergraph learning, we first transform the hypergraph to \emph{LE}, where the actual learning happens.
-Features from vertices/hyperedges will be projected to nodes on the induced graph, and final representations of those nodes will be aggregated and back-projected to the original vertices/hyperedges.
+Specifically, from the complex and heterogeneous hypergraph, our \method can induce a simple graph structure (examples in Figure~\ref{fig:expansion}), where the ``node'' is a vertex-hyperedge pair, and ``edge'' between two ``node''s are constructed if two ``node''s share the same vertex or hyperedge (w.l.o.g., we use concept ``node'' in simple graphs and concept ``vertex'' in hypergraphs).
+It is interesting that the new induced structure is isomorphic to the line graph of the star expansion of the original hypergraph, which is (i) homogeneous (i.e., a graph where nodes have the same semantics) and (ii) symmetrical with respect to the vertices and hyperedges.
+We further prove that \method is also (iii) bijective, which means all high-order information is preserved during the transformation, i.e., the hypergraph can be recovered uniquely from the induced line expansion graph.